EXPLAINER: What's the impact of a Russian debt default?

-Russia is poised to default on its foreign debt for the first time since the Bolshevik Revolution more than a century ago, further alienating the country from the global financial system following sanctions imposed over its war in Ukraine.
+LONDON -- Russia appeared to default on its foreign debt for the first time since the Bolshevik Revolution more than a century ago, further alienating the country from the global financial system following sanctions imposed over its war in Ukraine.

-A 30-day grace period on interest payments originally due May 27 expired Sunday.
-But it could take time to confirm a default.
+Moscow owed $100 million in interest on one bond priced in dollars and one priced in euros, which was originally due May 27.
+A 30-day grace period expired Sunday, but there has not been an official determination of a default yet.

-“While there is a possibility that some magic could occur" and Russia gets the money through financial institutions to bondholders despite sanctions, “nobody’s making that bet," said Jay S. Auslander, a top sovereign debt lawyer at the firm of Wilk Auslander in New York.
-“The overwhelming probability is they won’t be able to because no bank is going to move the money.”
+“For all practical purposes, Russia is in default," said Jay S. Auslander, a sovereign debt lawyer at the firm of Wilk Auslander in New York.
+“The 30-day grace period has expired.
+Bondholders do not have their money.”

 Last month, the U.S. Treasury Department ended Russia's ability to pay its billions in debt back to international investors through American banks.
 In response, the Russian Finance Ministry said it would pay dollar-denominated debts in rubles and offer “the opportunity for subsequent conversion into the original currency.”

-Russia says it has the money to pay its debts but sanctions have frozen its foreign currency reserves held abroad.
+Russia says it has the money to pay its debts but Western sanctions created “artificial obstacles" by freezing its foreign currency reserves held abroad.

-“It’s not a default of our country, but an artificial, man-made collapse of the international financial system,” Konstantin Kosachev, a deputy speaker of the upper house of Russian Parliament, said Monday in remarks carried by the state RIA Novosti news agency.

-The U.S. and Europe Union have deliberately created “artificial obstacles for Russia to service its sovereign debt in order to put the tag of default on it,” Russian Finance Minister Anton Siluanov said last week.
+Kremlin spokesman Dmitry Peskov told reporters Monday that “there are no grounds to call this situation a default," saying Russia has paid but it could not be processed because of sanctions.

-On the other side, the argument is that “this happened because of sanctions, but sanctions were fully in your control," Auslander said.
+The other side argues that “this happened because of sanctions, but sanctions were fully in your control," Auslander said.
 “All of this was under your control, because all you had to do was not invade Ukraine.”

 Here are key things to know about a Russian default: